Related ToolsDatabricksPower BiTableauLookerGithub Copilot

 Enterprise adds advanced governance, up to 10 sites, and priority support - essential for large organizations with compliance requirements.

-LookML is both Looker’s strength and its learning curve.
-You define metrics once in code, and every dashboard, report, and API call uses the same definitions.
-When “revenue” means different things in different departments, LookML ensures consistency.
-This governance becomes critical at scale.
+LookML is both Looker’s strength and its learning curve: metrics defined once in code propagate to every dashboard, report, and API call.
+When “revenue” means different things in different departments, LookML enforces one definition - critical governance at scale.
+The Gemini AI integration (late 2026) brings conversational analytics, code interpretation, and slide generation to non-technical users without sacrificing that governance.

 Key Features: